Yangmingism: The unity of inner knowledge and action

 The unity of inner knowledge and action, or "知行合一", is probably the most important and well-known concept in Yangmingism.
 Yangming explains this concept as "Nobody can separate the knowledge and the action apart.
 If one knows, one will act.
-If one knows but don't act, then he has never actually known it.
+If one knows but doesn't act, then he has never actually known it.
 If you can obtain both, when you know something, you are already doing it; when you are doing something, then you already know it."

-"Nowadays, many people treat knowledge and actions as two distinct things.
-They think the need to know first, only then can they do something in this area.
-This lead them to do nothing, as well as to know nothing."
+"Nowadays, many people treat knowledge and action as two distinct things.
+They think they need to know first, only then can they do something in this area.
+This leads them to do nothing, as well as to know nothing."

-In other words, 知行合一 could be interpret as the consistency of one's Supreme Principle and his objective actions.
-In the example of a child falling into water well, the action is not trying to save the child, but "feeling bad for the child".
+In other words, 知行合一 could be interpreted as the consistency of one's Supreme Principle and his objective actions.
+In the example of a child falling into a water well, the action is not trying to save the child, but "feeling bad for the child".
 And the knowledge, the part of the Supreme Principle used here is the sympathy for others.
-For those who doesn't feel bad for the child, they haven't learn the knowledge of sympathy yet, thus they cannot apply the knowledge in their actions.
+For those who don't feel bad for the child, they haven't learned the knowledge of sympathy yet, thus they cannot apply the knowledge in their actions.

-Similar ideas can be found in the western literature.
+Similar ideas can be found in Western literature.
 In Demian, Hermann Hesse writes that "only the thoughts that we live out have any value."
-MIT's motto "Mens et Manus," or "Mind and Hand," also reflect the importance of combining the inner knowledge and actions as one.
+MIT's motto "Mens et Manus," or "Mind and Hand," also reflects the importance of combining inner knowledge and actions as one.

 The Four-Sentence Teaching

-In 1528, one year before his death, Yangming summaries his philosophies into a doctrine called "the Four-Sentence Teaching (四句教)".
-The original Chinese text is "無善無惡心之體，有善有惡意之動；知善知惡是良知，為善去惡是格物". which can be translated as "The Substance of the mind lacks good and lacks evil.
-When intentions are formed there is good and there is evil.
-'Pure knowing' is knowing good and knowing evil.
-'Getting a handle on things' is to do good and eliminate evil."
+In 1528, one year before his death, Yangming summarizes his philosophies into a doctrine called "the Four-Sentence Teaching (四句教)".
+The original Chinese text is "無善無惡心之體，有善有惡意之動；知善知惡是良知，為善去惡是格物". which can be translated as "There is no good or evil in the substance of the Heart.
+There is good or evil in the motion of the Mind.
+Knowing good and evil forms the essence of Knowledge.
+Doing good and eliminating evil guide men in ordering Things."